|

 Summary

 The TX16S Mk3 is solidly built, comfortable to hold and incorporates several improvements over its predecessors.
-In short, it's an impressive piece of hardware.
+It's undeniably an impressive piece of hardware.

 Pros